-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied
+Explain how federal funds will leverage those additional resources (private, state, and local funds), including a description of how matching requirements will be satisfied

-City staff, in its funding applications, emphasizes to applicants the need to leverage federal, state and local resources The HOME Program regulations, 24 CFR 92.218, require a 25% match.
-Given the urgent housing and economic needs created by COVID-19, HUD approved the City's request to a match reduction that applies to HOME expenditures between October 1, 2019 and September 20, 2021.
+City staff, in its funding applications, emphasizes to applicants the need to leverage federal, state, and local resources.

+The HOME Program regulations, 24 CFR 92.218, require a 25% match.
+The City has an excessive HOME match of \$16,802,146.72 to cover the required HOME match.